Retirement is a difficult concept for young people to wrap their heads around. It’s hard enough figuring out how to be An Adult, let alone An Old.

-For purposes of this post, I’m going to define that as someone making $30,000 a year or less.
+For the purposes of this post, I’m going to define that as someone making $30,000 a year or less.
 Obviously there are lots of factors that can stretch this figure.
 A mom of three with a high school education in Washington, D.C. is going to have a much harder time than a single, highly-educated person making the same amount in Woodstock, Alabama.
-And actually, that number is still more than double the official so-called “poverty line,” which is just over $12,000.
+And actually, that number is still more than double the official so-called “poverty line,” which is just under $13,000.

-But Piggy and I feel strongly that there isn’t enough realistic, valuable advice for people in this general bracket, and so we’d like to talk to them.
+But Piggy and I feel strongly that there isn’t enough realistic, valuable advice for people in this general bracket.
+So we’d like to talk to them.

 Who are you again?

 For the sake of transparency, here are my vital stats.